gilmation/gilmation/README.md

 * [Gilmation Tools](https://github.com/gilmation/gilmation-tools) contains a lot of old script and other utilities but the thor directory particularly the json.thor and the time.thor files.

-There are also public projects over at [Bitbucket]()

 The private projects are all work that is used by or has been sold to clients.
-If you'd like to see some please [reach out to me](https://gilmation.com/contact).
+If you'd like to see more please [reach out to me](https://gilmation.com/contact).